hcp-uw/huskyreads/API_Documentation.md

     * **Code:** 400 </br>
     **Content:** `"Invalid bookshelf name"`

-    No book with the provided title exists in the specified bookshelf
+    No book with the provided isbn exists in the specified bookshelf

     * **Code:** 400 </br>
     **Content:** `"Book does not exist"`